Faisal bin Salman Al Saud

+Faisal bin Salman Al Saud (فيصل بن سلمان آل سعود Fayṣal bin Salmān Āl Suʿūd; born 25 December 1970) is a member of the House of Saud, a grandson of King Abdulaziz and son of King Salman, and was governor of Madinah province in Saudi Arabia from 14 January 2013 to 12 December 2023.
+Following his tenure as governor, he was appointed as a special advisor to the Custodian of the Two Holy Mosques, King Salman, holding ministerial rank.
+He was also appointed chairman of the Board of Directors of the King Abdulaziz Foundation for Research and Archives (KAFRA), based on a recommendation by Crown Prince and Prime Minister Mohammed bin Salman.
+Additionally, Prince Faisal has been appointed as chairman of the Board of Trustees of the King Fahad National Library by the Crown Prince.

 Early life and education

 Prince Faisal was born in Riyadh on 25 December 1970.
 He is the fifth son of Salman bin Abdulaziz, the King of Saudi Arabia.
 His mother is Sultana bint Turki Al Sudairi, who died in July 2011.
 She was a daughter of King Salman's uncle, Turki bin Ahmed Al Sudairi, who was formerly the governor of Asir Province.
 Faisal is a full brother of Prince Fahd, Prince Ahmed, Prince Sultan, Prince Abdulaziz and Princess Hassa.

+His wife is Lulwa bint Ahmad bin Musaed bin Ahmad Al Sudairi (m.
+2004), and he has three sons: Fahd, Ahmad, and Salman.

 Faisal bin Salman holds a bachelor's degree in political science from King Saud University.
 He received a PhD from Oxford University in 1999.
 His PhD thesis was titled "Iran, Saudi Arabia and the Gulf: Power Politics in Transition 1968-1971", and was published by I.B.Tauris in 2003.